zmtcreative/gm-alert-callouts/README.md

 go run ./showalerts.go > example.html
 open example.html
 ```

+> *Yes, I could write this as a `bash` script, but until I set up a WSL/Linux test environment
+> I'm not going to assume something I write is working correctly without testing it.*

 The example shows one possible way to implement a set of alert types and their icons.